hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace_network_outboundrule_fqdn.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Machine Learning Workspace.
+* `id` - The ID of the Machine Learning Workspace Network Outbound Rule.

 ### Timeouts